 When and where are the Games held?

-The State Games of Mississippi are held in May and June at locations across Mississippi.
-Opening Ceremonies are always the 3rd Friday of June in downtown Meridian.
+The State Games of Mississippi are held from April through the end of June at locations across Mississippi.
+Opening Ceremonies will be held May 31st in downtown Meridian.
 The majority of the sporting events are held in the Meridian area; however several sports are hosted in other parts of the state.
 Check specific sports pages for details.

 What is Opening Ceremonies?